murilogustineli/computer-vision-demo/README.md

 # Computer Vision demo
-Computer Vision demo for the Data Hour webinar.
+Computer Vision demo for the Data Hour webinar using `TensorFlow`.